-except administrative field trips and athletic events.
+IV Class Attendance and Behavior: There are no excused absences in college classes except administrative field trips and athletic events.
 From time to time it may be necessary to miss a class; however, you are responsible for material covered in your absence.
 If you are absent for the debate that you are scheduled to participate in, you will receive a zero grade on the assignment.
-There are no make ups for debates.
+There are no make ups for team debate presentations.
 When you exceed the allowable number of absences (3 hours or one class), per semester, you may be dropped.
 Roll will be taken using a seating chart.
 If you arrive late to class and have not already made arrangements with the instructor, you may not be admitted.
 Disruptions of class such as talking, eating, or leaving class, are distracting to other students and to the instructor.
-Arriving late and early departures = 1⁄2 absence.
+Arriving late and early departures = $\frac{1}{2}$ absence.
 Cell phones, Computer Notebooks, and I Pads must be turned off during class unless prior approval has been obtained by the instructor.
-Two cell phone disruptions during a class will result in an immediate quiz.
+Two cell phone disruptions or texting during class will result in an immediate quiz.
 No text messaging is allowed during class.